embeddedartistry/libc/README.md

 ### Testing

-The tests for this library are written with [CMocka][3].
+The tests for this library are written with CMocka, which is included as a subproject and does not need to be installed on your system.
 You can run the tests by issuing the following command:

 ```
 make test